 Letter of Credit

-A letter of credit is an official document issued by a bank or financial company issues to a business that provides goods or services stating that the will pay said goods or services the seller provides to a buyer.
+A letter of credit is an official document issued by a bank or financial company to a business that provides goods or services, stating that they will pay for the goods or services the seller provides to a buyer.
 The bank or finance company will then chase reimbursement from the buyer or from the buyer’s bank.
-A letter of credit is a guarantee to the seller that it will be paid by the issuer regardless of whether the buyer pays or not.
-With a letter of credit, the risk that the buyer will fail payments is no longer with the buyer but is transferred to the letter issuer.
+A letter of credit is a guarantee to the seller that it will be paid by the issuer, regardless of whether the buyer pays or not.
+With a letter of credit, there’s no risk that the buyer will fail.

-Factoring is a good way to relieve your business of a debt for less than the total amount providing you with working capital to continue trading, while the buyer of the debt, known as the factor, will chase the debt for the entire amount and therefore makes a profit when it is fully repaid.
+Factoring is a good way to relieve your business of a debt for less than the total amount, providing you with working capital to continue trading.
+The buyer of the debt, known as the factor, will chase the debt for the entire amount and therefore makes a profit when it is fully repaid.
 Factoring involves paying additional fees once the debt has been settled.
-It is considered a very common method used by exporters of goods to accelerate their cash flow.
+It is a very common method used by exporters of goods to accelerate their cash flow.

 Invoice finance is a way of borrowing money based on what your customers owe to your business.
 Unpaid invoices are money owed to your business, however, you must wait up to 90 days to receive payment in some instances.
 Invoice financing can get you most of the cash owed immediately, so you don’t have to wait to get paid.

 The concept is simple, instead of waiting days or weeks for your invoices to be settled by your customers, the specified lenders will advance you most of the value immediately.
 That means

 you get paid faster for completed work, so you can focus on running your business.